Geometric Arbitrage Theory and Market Dynamics Reloaded: Arbitrage Theory in a Differential Geometric Framework

-The results of the preceding subsection can be reformulated in terms of a \textit{continuity} equation analogously to classical electrodynamics (cf. \cite{Ja98}, 5.1, p.
-175) or continuum mechanics (cf. \cite{Si02}, 3.3.1, pp. 67-68).

-\begin{theorem}[\textbf{Continuity Equation}] The market model satisfies the no-free-lunch-with-vanishing-risk-condition if and only if there exists a positive semimartingale $\beta$ such that one of following equations is satisfied:
+\end{definition} The results of the preceding subsection can be reformulated in terms of a \textit{continuity} equation analogously to classical electrodynamics (cf. \cite{Ja98}, 5.1, p.
+175) or continuum mechanics (cf. \cite{Si02}, 3.3.1, pp. 67-68). \begin{theorem}[\textbf{Continuity Equation}] The market model satisfies the no-free-lunch-with-vanishing-risk-condition if and only if there exists a positive martingale $\beta$ such that one of following equations is satisfied:

-The first expression is the differential version of the continuity equation and the second the integral one, which must hold text for any $1-$codimensional submanifold $X_{t_0}$ lying in the hyperplane $t\equiv t_0$. \end{theorem} The integral version of the continuity equation has a beautiful financial interpretation: a market satisfies the no-free-lunch-with- vanishing-risk condition if and only if the log total value change of any submarket is due to the log value current flow through its boundary.
+The first expression is the differential version of the continuity equation and the second the integral one, which must hold text for any $1-$codimensional submanifold $X_{t_0}$ lying in the hyperplane $t\equiv t_0$. \end{theorem} The integral version of the continuity equation has a beautiful financial interpretation: a market satisfies the no-free-lunch-with- vanishing-risk condition if and only if the log total value change of any submarket is due to the log value current flow through its boundary. \begin{proof} It is an application of the vector field divergence definition: